zoekar25/google-it-support/c4_system-administration-it-infrastructure-services/5_data-recovery-and-backups/graded-assessments/quiz-data-recovery-and-backups.md

 * **To understand the cause of mistakes and how to prevent them**
 * To shame and punish mistakes
 * **To learn from and adapt processes for higher efficiency**

+### Question 11

+When designing a data backup and recovery plan, what is the first thing to figure out?

+* Future growth in data storage needs
+* Encryption and bandwidth requirements
+* How much total data you currently have
+* **What data you need to backup

+### Question 12

+A data backup strategy needs to prioritize important data and only back up what is necessary for operations.
+Assuming storage limitations, which of these is LEAST important to back up?

+* Emails
+* Databases
+* **User downloads
+*Financial spreadsheets

+### Question 13

+Common concerns with backups are disk failure, lack of redundancy, and increasing disk capacity.
+Which backup method addresses these concerns?

+* Differential backups
+* Complete backup
+* **RAID array
+* Incremental backup

+### Question 14

+Which of the following issues often make reliable backups for client devices more challenging than for infrastructure devices?
+Select all that apply.

+* **There are likely to be more client devices to backup compared to infrastructure devices.
+* Infrastructure backups do not require complicated scheduling or configuration.
+* Data stored on client devices is more valuable than data stored on infrastructure devices.
+* **Many client devices are mobile and won't be in the office all the time.

+### Question 15

+Some steps of the disaster recovery plan might be time sensitive to ensure there is no data loss or equipment damage.
+Which element of the disaster recovery plan is designed to address this time sensitivity?

+* Preventative measures
+* Disciplinary measures
+* Detection measures
+* Corrective or recovery measures

+### Question 16

+Which of the following are components of a post-mortem report?
+Select all that apply.

+* **An explanaition of resolution and recovery efforts
+* All log data
+* **A detailed timeline of key events
+* **A brief samary